ccimpoi/ACRExtensions/README.md

 Once you have the bookmarklet set up you just need to click on it once right after the Amazon Cloud Read app is loaded.

 Source available in the bookmarklet folder.

+Tested on Chrome and FF on OSX and Ubuntu.